c0bra/angular-responsive-images/README.md

 Angular responsive images

-* Add stuff about matchMedia polyfill here
+* TODO: Add stuff about matchMedia polyfill here
+* TODO: add pretty auto-generated gh-pages branch with examples of the same code in a bunch of different iframes